 In my opinion, Elefin has many similarities with Baan ThaThien, which is also listed in this article.
 This nicely decorated restaurant also offers classic Thai food that is tasty, affordable and safe to eat for any foreigner and is also incredibly popular.
 It’s located close to Baan ThaThien, right behind Wat Pho on the riverside.
 And it serves also delicious coffee.

-The big difference is that is also does serve Western food options, which are mostly breakfast options, and that it serves other Thai dishes.
+The big difference is that it also serves Western food options, which are mostly breakfast options, and that it serves other Thai dishes.
 One of these delicious Thai dishes is the Thai Boat Noodles (125 THB).
 This large bowl of noodle soup is packed with stewed beef, pork balls and thin egg noodles.
 The soup itself is full of flavour and very aromatic.
 Another great option is the Green Curry with Roti (125 THB).
 This creamy green curry is slightly spicy and is served with large chunks of tender chicken.
 It’s served with both rice and roti.
 Their signature Lemongrass Chicken (140 THB) is also recommended.
 Served with jasmine rice, this lemongrass chicken is super crispy and goes perfectly together with the complimentary spicy dipping sauce.
 In contrary to Baan ThaThien, Elefin is also opened in the evening, making it a perfect restaurant near the Grand Palace and Wat Pho for both lunch and dinner.
+For more information, check out our in-depth Elefin Review.
+More general information, such as the location of this restaurant, opening times and other users’ opinions can be found on the TopTravelFoods review page of Elefin.

 Thai Boat Noodles (125 THB)